NicoDeGiacomo/TDP1-TPF/README.md

 Click on the side of the board, write a message, and press enter.

 ### 2.4.
 Exit
-With the board selected (click anywhere on the board) to avoid writing in the chat, press 'q'.
+Close the window, press ESC or with the board selected (click anywhere on the board) to avoid writing in the chat, press 'q'.

 ## 3. Technical Documentation
 ### 3.1.
 Chess Logic